The GPD Pocket

 There are many of these on the market, widely differing in practicality, quality, and price.
 Some come on a short cable, others have the male USB Type C plug mounted directly on the body.
 Avoid that type, as they will block the other ports, or the cooling vent, or both.

 Actually, if the other ports remain unobstructed, then what we really need is a hub with two or three USB Type A sockets, one incoming (charging) USB Type C and, possibly, a reader for SD and/or Micro SD cards.
-It took me some time to find (just) one on Amazon; too bad its charging function does not work; see below.
+It took me some time to find one on Amazon; see href="#HUB">below.

 Things look good here; no corner-cutting: